Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

-\end{widetext} where we have used the result from Eq.~\eqref{eq:P(N(t)=M)small} in the step to Eq.~\eqref{eq:long_appendix_equation_simplification}, which is simply another instance where we use the fact that at time $t\geq 2M\tau,$ the contributions from the cases where the the aQPU finishes after time $t$ are extremely small and can be bounded by $\varepsilon.$ A brief note on the notation in Eqs.~\eqref{eq:rho_T_snake_1} to~\eqref{eq:rho_T_snake_4}: the random variables $T_{0,1},\dots,T_{M-1,M}$ are the $M$ i.i.d.\ copies of the tick time random variable $T.$ They describe the time between to adjacent ticks as introduced in Eq.~\eqref{eq:T=T_n_T_n-1} of the main text.
-Between line~\eqref{eq:rho_T_snake_1} and~\eqref{eq:rho_T_snake_2} we switch from the picture of tick times $(T_k,t_k)$ to the picture of the time between ticks, $(T_{k-1,k},\tau_k)$.
-Throughout this appendix we will do this step without explicitly mentioning it everytime.
-In the final line of our derivation here~\eqref{eq:rho_T_snake_4}, we denote by $P[\tau_k]=P[T=\tau_k]$ the probability that the time between tick $k-1$ and tick $k$ equals $\tau_k.$ It is possible to factorize the equations because the ticks are assumed to be independent.
-Finally, the unitaries $V_{(\tilde k)}$ are actually generated by the Hamiltonians corresponding to the program $\mathcal A,$
+\end{widetext} where we have used the result from Eq.~\eqref{eq:P(N(t)=M)small} in the step to Eq.~\eqref{eq:long_appendix_equation_simplification}, which is simply another instance where we use the fact that at time $t\geq t_f= 2M\tau,$ the contributions from the cases where the the aQPU finishes after time $t$ are extremely small and can be bounded by $\varepsilon.$ Between line~\eqref{eq:rho_T_snake_1} and~\eqref{eq:rho_T_snake_2} we change integration variables from tick times $(T_k,t_k)$ to the time between ticks, $(T_{k-1,k},\tau_k)$.
+In the final line of our derivation here~\eqref{eq:rho_T_snake_4}, we denote by $P[\tau_k]={\rm Pr}[T_1=\tau_k]$ the probability that the time between tick $k-1$ and tick $k$ equals $\tau_k.$ It is possible to factorize the equations because the ticks are assumed to be independent.
+Finally, the unitaries $V_{a_k}(\cdot)$ are those generated by the Hamiltonian corresponding to the program $\mathcal A,$

+evolved for some time $\tau_{k+1}.$ In this form, we see that approximately, the aQPU acts like a concatenation of mixed unitary channels on the memory system, and we can prove the following Prop.~\ref{prop:clockchannel}.